idelchi/godyl/README.md

 - `env` - Display environment variables that affect the application
 - `platform` - Display information about the current platform
 - `tools` - Display information about available tools
+- `cache` - Display information about the cache

 For example, install all tools that were embedded when the application was built: